‘Dangerous scenario unfolding’ in Southern California from potent storm lashing the entire state

 Here’s the latest:

-- Rare high risk of flooding rain: More than 7 million people in portions of Los Angeles, San Bernardino, Ventura and Santa Barbara counties are in the highest-risk zone Wednesday, according to the Weather Prediction Center.
-More than a dozen flash flood warnings have been issued this morning in Southern California.
-One of those includes over 6 million people in Los Angeles until 6 p.m.
-PT.
+- Rare high risk of flooding rain: More than 7 million people in portions of Los Angeles, San Bernardino, Ventura and Santa Barbara counties were in the highest-risk zone Wednesday, according to the Weather Prediction Center.
+More than a dozen flash flood warnings were issued Wednesday morning in Southern California, and flood warnings remain in effect for parts of the region through early Christmas Day.

+- Rescues carried out in mountain resort community: Emergency crews pulled people from flooded cars and homes in Wrightwood, a community in the San Gabriel Mountains about 80 miles northeast of Los Angeles.
+Some residents had to be rescued from rooftops by helicopter, according to fire officials, who told CNN they don’t yet have a tally of rescues, citing the “very dynamic” situation.
+Roughly 120 emergency personnel were working through the night to continue assisting residents, San Bernardino County Fire said.
+Earlier the sheriff’s department issued a shelter-in-place order for Wrightwood due to flash flooding, mud and debris flows, and an evacuation warning was previously in effect.
+Video posted by the county fire department showed heavy flooding that made Highway 2 impassable.
+A new evacuation shelter opened at the San Bernardino County Fairgrounds after a previous site closed Wednesday evening.

 - Roads and highways washed out: Authorities in northwest Los Angeles and northeast Ventura counties have reported “heavy rain, rockslides, mudslides, and washed out roadways,” the National Weather Service said.
 Debris flows and flooding have also been reported in the San Bernardino Mountains, including Highway 2.
-Mud and debris flows shut down northbound Interstate 15 near Cajon Junction Wednesday morning, according to Caltrans.
-Law enforcement has also reported flooding across nearly all lanes of Interstate 5 just northwest of Burbank, the NWS said.
-The Los Angeles Police Department has responded to 52 traffic accidents, a Wednesday morning release from the mayor’s office said.
+Mud and debris flows shut down northbound Interstate 15 near Cajon Junction Wednesday morning, and flooding shut down portions of Interstate 5 in Los Angeles County on Wednesday afternoon, according to Caltrans, the state Department of Transportation.
+The Los Angeles Police Department had responded to 52 traffic accidents as of Wednesday morning, the mayor’s office said.

-- New evacuation warning for Wrightwood: The San Bernardino County Sheriff issued an evacuation warning for the community of Wrightwood, northeast of Los Angeles, Wednesday morning due to a mud and debris flow threat.
-Video posted by the county Fire Department showed heavy flooding in the area that made Highway 2 impassable.

 - Man rescued on Los Angeles River: The Los Angeles Fire Department rescued a man trapped in a small drainage tunnel on the Los Angeles River in the Winnetka neighborhood during heavy rain Wednesday morning.
 Two other people in the area were also moved out of the danger zone, the department said.
 The fire department has deployed teams to two river rescue incidents as of early Wednesday afternoon, the mayor’s office said.

-- Thousands without power amid high winds: Strong winds and heavy rain blasted Northern California this morning, including the Bay Area, where a wind gust up to 108 mph was clocked in the northern hills.
+- Thousands without power amid high winds: Strong winds and heavy rain blasted Northern California Wednesday, including the Bay Area, where a wind gust up to 108 mph was clocked in the northern hills.
 Wind gusts have topped 90 mph in multiple spots across Southern California’s San Gabriel Mountains.
-Around 110,000 homes and businesses have lost power in the state, according to PowerOutage.us.
+Thousands of homes and businesses have lost power in the state, according to PowerOutage.us.

 - Chain controls in effect for I-80: The snowy side of this storm is now ramping up in the Sierra Nevada.
 Requirement 2 chain controls are in effect for Interstate 80, which means chains or traction devices are required on all vehicles except those with four-wheel or all-wheel drive that also have snow-tread tires.

+Rain and gusty winds are expected to linger across Southern California through Christmas night and into Friday, bringing the potential for more flooding, travel disruptions and power outages, forecasters said.

+Another atmospheric river-fueled storm will move in Christmas Day and continue into Friday.
+It’s raising a Level 3 of 4 flooding rain risk for more than 12 million people, including many of the millions who were in the high risk zone from Wednesday’s storm.

-High risk flooding events are incredibly significant: High risks are issued on fewer than 4% of days per year on average, but are responsible for more than 80% of all flood-related damage and 36% of all flood-related deaths, WPC research shows.
+High risk flooding events are incredibly significant: They’re issued on fewer than 4% of days per year on average, but are responsible for more than 80% of all flood-related damage and 36% of all flood-related deaths, Weather Prediction Center research shows.

-Rainfall rates could exceed 1 inch per hour at times Wednesday.
+Rainfall rates exceeding 1 inch per hour were forecast at times Wednesday and could repeat Thursday.
 That’s more than enough to trigger dangerous flash flooding and life-threatening debris flows on recent burn scars, including from January’s Eaton and Palisades fires.

 The scorched ground of these scars repels water instead of absorbing it, quickly turning rain into a surge of floodwater that pulls mud and debris with it.